You are here

 The President shall be the principal officer of the Association and, subject to the control of the Membership, together with the Executive Committee shall be charged with the administration of the Association.
 The President shall report to the Membership on the affairs of the Association and shall perform other such duties as may be assigned by the Membership.
 The President shall preside at all meetings of Members of the Association.
 The President shall serve for no more than a one-year term.

 The Senior Vice President shall be responsible for the events for the annual conference and logistics for the Business Meetings.
 In the absence of the President, the Senior Vice President shall perform the duties of the President.
 The expectation is that the Senior Vice President shall advance to the office of President the following year, subject to a vote of the Institutional Members of the Association.

 Section 2.4 Vice President.

 The Vice President shall represent the institution which will host the Association’s annual conference immediately following the conference hosted by the Senior Vice President’s institution.
 The expectation is that the Vice President shall advance to the office of Senior Vice President the following year, subject to a vote of the Institutional Members of the Association.

 The Vice President for Programs shall be responsible for the coordination, development and scheduling of the programs at the annual conference and other functions sponsored by the Association, in consultation with the Senior Vice President.
 The Vice President for Programs shall serve for no more than four consecutive terms.

-The Vice President for Communications shall be responsible for public relations and the coordination, development and implementation of communication technology for the Association.
-The Vice President for Communications shall serve for no more than four consecutive terms.
-This position will be eliminated as an officer position effective at the close of the AUREO conference of 2016.
+The Vice President for Technology shall be responsible for the Association’s website and the coordination, development and implementation of communication technology for the Association.
+The Vice President for Technology shall serve for no more than four consecutive one-year terms.

 Section 2.7 Secretary.